Get ideas for what to store inside your Cricut Maker top and front door storage compartments based on your crafting habits and hobbies.

 This is the classic layout most Cricut Maker beginners use.
 When you’re first starting out, you don’t have a lot of tools or accessories, so keeping your basic tool set in the storage compartments makes the most sense.
 Keep your scissors, tweezers, spatula, and weeding tool inside the front door large compartment.
 The scraper goes in the middle slot, additional blade housings and blades on the left side.

-The deep top compartment hold a the Cricut pen your Maker came with, a utility knife like the Cricut TrueControl knife, your go-to weeding tool, and the Cricut Scoring Stylus.
+The deep top compartment holds the Cricut pen your Maker came with, a utility knife like the Cricut TrueControl knife, your go-to weeding tool, and the Cricut Scoring Stylus.
 And the shallow top compartment holds your Cricut blades with large housings.

 Paper Crafter Layout